davidp1404/vcode-operator/README.md

 - [x] Makefile to create docker images and install
 - [x] Operator with multiple replicas
 - [x] Package with kustomize
+- [ ] Replace password for something better like oidc2 auth